7 Ways to Build Your Personal Brand and Elevate Your Career

 6. Become an advocate.

-Praise and promote the work that other professionals are doing in your field or area of interest.
+Praise and promote other professionals' work in your field or area of interest.

 Support public policy related to your work interests.